 Bill Andruss is one of the most distinguished residential real estate brokers in Greenwich with over 29 years of experience.
 The personal integrity that he brings to the business, as well as a professional approach, has earned him a stellar reputation.

 Year in and year out, Bill is sought after by clients in all price ranges of the Greenwich real estate market.
 His clients include affluent families worldwide, the financial community, celebrities and corporations.
 As an advocate and an advisor, his strong market knowledge enables him to price, negotiate and successfully market homes on every level.

-When clients select Bill as their real estate representative, they gain his negotiating expertise, reputation for honesty, hard-working approach and vast experience on the entire spectrum of the market.
+When clients select Bill as their real estate representative, they gain his negotiating expertise, reputation for honesty, hard-working approach and his vast experience on the entire spectrum of the market.
 His communication and presentation skills differentiate him from the competition.